David-Pugh/OS-GreenSpace-Cardiff/visualising_with_folium/readme.md

 m.add_child(access_feature_group)
 ```

-Unfortunately this loop takes a while and the file can get quite big; Ill be investigating quicker amd more efficient ways to add this layer in the future.
+Unfortunately this loop takes a while and the file can get quite big; Ill be investigating quicker and more efficient ways to add this layer in the future.